Motivic cohomology of equicharacteristic schemes: The -sheafification of an etale sheaf

-\begin{remark} The order of sheafifications in Theorem \ref{theorem:eh} is important: the canonical map $L_\sub{\'et}L_\sub{cdh}\cal F\to L_\sub{\'eh}\cal F$ need not be an equivalence, because the \'etale sheafification of a cdh sheaf need not be a cdh sheaf. \end{remark}
+We also record a warning: the order of sheafifications in Theorem \ref{theorem:eh} is crucial.
+The canonical map $L_\sub{\'et}L_\sub{cdh}\cal F\to L_\sub{\'eh}\cal F$ need not be an equivalence, because the \'etale sheafification of a cdh sheaf need not be a cdh sheaf. \end{remark}